Return to sailing

-- Gate entry and exit will be by pressing the buzzer only (use your gloves) and waiting for the office team to respond and let you in.
+- Gate entry and exit will be by Members' Access cards,pressing the buzzer only (use your gloves) and waiting for the office team to respond and let you in.

 - The Duty Officer will be monitoring safety as usual and continually assessing numbers on the water.
 You may be asked to wait for someone to come in before you can go out.

 - At all times please show consideration for others by respecting the social distancing requirement of 2 metres.

-- When visiting QMSC must not gather in groups of more than 2 (with social distancing maintained), unless it is with members of your own household.
+- When visiting QMSC must not gather in groups of more than 6 (with social distancing maintained).

 - Signage: Please read and follow all signage on site.